Department of Language Studies

 Welcome to Language Studies at UTM

 The Department of Language Studies, formerly known as the Department of French, German and Italian (FGI), was established on July 1, 2003.
 The Department of Language Studies is a leader at the University of Toronto and worldwide in the use of technology to advance the learning of languages.
-U of T was ranked 7th in the world and 1st in Canada for Modern Languages by the QS World University Rankings.
-This is a jump from last year where we tied for 9th spot with the Massachusetts Institute of Technology (MIT). (http://www.topuniversities.com/university-rankings/world-university-rankings/2012/subject-rankings/arts-humanities/modern-languages).
+U of T was ranked 19th in the world and 1st in Canada for Modern Languages by the QS World University Rankings 2016.
+(QS World University Rankings by Subject 2016 - Modern Languages).

 Rooted in the traditions of three major European languages and in Canada's French language and culture, the Department of Language Studies bases its mission on the notion that language and culture are inseparable and that the study of other cultures offers new perspectives.
 By stressing cultural, linguistic, pedagogical, and critical skills, the department prepares students to succeed in further study and gives its graduates an important advantage as they pursue careers in an increasingly competitive global environment.
 The Department offers the following programs of study: French Language and Literature, French Linguistics, Italian Studies, Language Teaching and Learning, and Linguistics.
 These are the areas of emphasis that distinguish the Department of Language Studies.
 Their synergy places it among the nation's very best departments in the field.